 There is no information about the author of the file.
 The program has no visible window.
 The file is not a Windows system file.
-Therefore the technical security rating is 54% dangerous, however you should also read the user reviews.
+The application listens for or sends data on open ports to a LAN or the Internet.
+Therefore the technical security rating is 53% dangerous, however you should also read the user reviews.

 Recommended: Identify openvpn.exe related errors